RikkeKruse/LearningR/README.md

-# LeaningR: Practicing awesomeness :D
+# LeaningR: Chaos coming up

 TODO: This is for the DDA R course